Contact Barbara at 510-529-9425 or

 Email/call for an appointment for a studio visit.

 In her current work, Barbara explores her interest in how we perceive and navigate space and is inspired by landscape, aerial photography, cartography and movement.
-Her process-based paintings and works on paper walk the line between order and chaos.
-Her paper-based work includes rust-transfers, encaustic monotypes and stitched and collaged elements that speak to time, memory, nature-based themes and the senses.
+Her process-based paintings are influenced by abstract expressionism.
+Barbara’s monotypes use sequencing of individual prints to explore relationships of color, light and texture that speak to nature-based themes and the senses.

 Barbara’s studio is located in her backyard in North Berkeley, where she lives with her husband and pet chihuahua.